prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - Can you deliver the PIN separately?
 - is my pin the same as my passcode
 - how do i get a pin for my card
+## intent: getting_spare_card
-## intent: getting_spare_card- Are extra charges added for sending out additional cards?
+- Are extra charges added for sending out additional cards?
 - I'd like to order an additional card
 - I want some extra physical cards.
 - I would like open a second card for my daughter, how can you assist me?